navikt/nada/docs/share-insight/publish-data-packages.md

 ```

 :::info
-Store the ID in the response object from the POST request above, this must be used as reference for the datapackage to
+Store the ID in the response object from the POST request above, this must be used as reference for the data package to
 update it later.
 :::